issuu/ocaml-protoc-plugin/README.md

 | proto3            | Partly supported[^2] | Supported           | Supported           |
 | proto2            | Supported            | Supported           | Supported           |

-[^1] ocaml-bp has a sister project `ocaml-bp-plugin` which emit ocaml-pb definitions from a `.proto`.
-The plugin parses files are proto2 ocaml type definitions (all fields are option types), and repeated fields are not packed by default.
+[^1] Ocaml-bp has a sister project `Ocaml-bp-plugin` which emit Ocaml-pb definitions from a `.proto`.
+The plugin parses files are proto2 Ocaml type definitions (all fields are option types), and repeated fields are not packed by default.

-[^2]: `ocaml-protoc` release 1.2.0 does not yet fully support proto3, the master branch does, however.
+[^2]: `Ocaml-protoc` release 1.2.0 does not yet fully support proto3, the master branch does, however.

 ## Types
-Basic types are mapped trivially to ocaml types:
+Basic types are mapped trivially to Ocaml types:

 Primitive types: